athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 ```

-We now have a framework for grid searching triple exponential smoothing model hyperpa-

-rameters via one-step walk-forward validation.
-It is generic and will
-work for any in-memory
+We now have a framework for grid searching triple exponential smoothing model hyperparameters via one-step walk-forward validation.
+It is generic and will work for any in-memory
 univariate time series provided as a list or NumPy array.
-We can make
-sure all the pieces work
+We can make sure all the pieces work
 together by testing it on a contrived 10-step dataset.
-The complete
-example is listed below.
+The complete example is listed below.

 ```